Building REST services with Spring

 • All the controller methods return one of Spring HATEOAS’s RepresentationModel subclasses to properly render hypermedia (or a wrapper around such a type).

-Before building the OrderModelAssembler, let’s discuss what needs to happen.
+Before building the OrderModelAssembler, we should discuss what needs to happen.
 You are modeling the flow of states between Status.IN_PROGRESS, Status.COMPLETED, and Status.CANCELLED.
-A natural thing when serving up such data to clients is to let the clients make the decision on what it can do based on this payload.
+A natural thing when serving up such data to clients is to let the clients make the decision about what they can do, based on this payload.

 But that would be wrong.